 Friuli - Venezia Giulia

 Today, Friuli displays its complex provenance more proudly and easily than any time in recent history; Slavic and Germanic influences on the culture and cuisine co-exist with and complement the Italian and Mediterranean ones, local dialects are still spoken, and all of it gets reflected in the wine.
-Fruilian terroir is appropriately diverse, with the landscape characterized by coastal, flatlands, mountains and plateaus.
-There are 11 DOC and 3 DOCG’s in the region, with most of the vineyards located in the southern half, including the large wine regions of Collio Goriziano, Colli Orientali del Friuli, Isonzo, and the Slovenian border straddling Carso-Kras, one of the world’s only bi-national appellations.
-The white wines have historically overshadowed the reds (though this is changing somewhat) and there are over 30 different varietals under vine, from local specialities like Friulano, Ribolla Gialla, Picolit, Refosco, Schioppettino and Pignolo to a host of internationally famous grapes that receive distinctly Friulian renderings.
-This month we have two outstanding examples of the latter.
-The “white” is a Pinot Grigio (originally from France) made in the local Ramato style.
-The word comes from rame, copper in Italian, and is so named for the color of wine that results when the grape must macerates on its dark hued skins for an extended period.
-This is traditionally how all Pinot Grigio’s were produced in Italy until Santa Maghertia pioneered the now ubiquitous approach in 1960s.
-For the red, we have a Cabernet Franc, from a 100+ year-old winery in the village of Cormons di Brazzano, seven miles west of the Slovenian border.
-Both are farmed and made organically.
+Fruilian terroir is appropriately diverse, with the landscape characterized by coastal flatlands, mountains and plateaus.
+There are 11 DOC and 3 DOCG’s in the region, with most of the vineyards located in the southern half, including the large wine regions of Collio Goriziano, Colli Orientali del Friuli, Isonzo, and the Slovenian border straddling Carso-Kras, one of the world’s few bi-national appellations.
+Friulian white wines have historically overshadowed the reds (though this is changing somewhat) and there are over 30 different varietals under vine, from local specialties like Friulano, Ribolla Gialla, Picolit, Refosco, Schioppettino and Pignolo to a host of internationally famous grapes that receive distinctly Friulian renderings.

 Jancis Robinson has referred to the wines of Friuli - Venezia Giulia as “in a way…foreign to Italians”.
 I think their cosmopolitan origins are a great opportunity to expand our conceptions of Italian wine - and make sure we don’t miss the proverbial vineyard for the vines.
 They are also unique and delicious.
-Hope you enjoy them!
+Hope you enjoy them and Happy Holidays!